olly-writes-code/dog_analysis/README.md

 # dog_analysis

-1. Run `get_all_breed_urls` to get all breed urls
+1. Run `get_breed_to_id_mapping.py` to get all breed id mappings
-2. Run `xx` to generate data set of all breed characteristics
+2. Run `build_dog_breed_dataset.py` to generate data set of all breed characteristics
-3. Set weights to rank breeds
+3. Set weights and rank breeds as you please!